TomMarianer/gwml/README.md

   - `plot_map_space.ipynb` - used to generate the map space figure used in the paper.
   - `process_injected.ipynb` - post-processing of the injected ad-hoc waveforms, and gather detection statistics.
   - `process_injected_ccsn.ipynb` - same as previous, but for the simulated CCSNe waveforms.
-- tools - tools used locally for post-processing and visualizations.
+- `tools/` - tools used locally for post-processing and visualizations.
 This folder contains the following files:
   - Three `.txt` injections files - containing hardware injection times for both LIGO detectors and for both O1 and O2.
   - `contours_kde.sav` - data file containing the contours of threshold density in the map space.
   - `kde_0_3.sav` - data file containing the kde estimator of the map space distribution.